 As far as NASA having created all the footage of the landings in a studio, it actually would have been easier at the time to just go to the Moon…

 (And before you claim that Stanley Kubrick confessed to filming the whole Moon landing in a “documentary”…um, NO.)

-7. Fact: we’ve imaged all the Apollo landing sites from lunar orbit.
+7. Myth: nobody has ever seen the landing sites on the Moon.
+Fact: they’ve imaged all the Apollo landing sites from lunar orbit.

 NASA’s Lunar Reconnaissance Orbiter has been surveying the Moon for five years now, and during that time has imaged all of the Apollo landing sites from its position in lunar orbit.
 Several times, in fact, and under many different lighting angles.
 So while we can’t visually resolve the remains of the Apollo sites from Earth (simply due to the angular resolution limitations of telescopes) LRO can see them very nicely… LM descent stages, ALSEPs.
 LRVs, and astronaut tracks all as they were left over 40 years ago.

 Don’t want to believe anything NASA has to say regarding the landing sites?
 That’s OK—China said it was able to see the remains of the Apollo 11 site with the Chang’e-2 orbiter back in 2012 and Japan’s Kaguya orbiter was able to discern the bright “halo” on the lunar surface from Apollo 15’s July 30, 1971 landing in 2008.